Herman opens with a 62 to lead at Innisbrook

 Herman putted for birdie on all but two holes, and except for a 35-foot putt from the fringe on No. 10 (his opening hole), the rest of his birdie putts were all from 15 feet or close.
 He only came close to bogey once, making an 8-foot par save on No. 2.

 He wound up missing the course record by one shot, but still had a two-shot lead over British Open champion Henrik Stenson and Russell Henley.
+The first round did not finish because of a one-hour fog delay Thursday morning, though it should be back on schedule by the weekend.

 Herman, of course, is most famous for his relationship with Trump.